Do you love innovating?

 Like any of these disciplines, innovation requires knowledge.
 But it is a huge field.
 And that is a problem.
 There tens of thousands of books – where do you start?
 Do you need to study it for years before you can be innovative?

 Could you become a good musician by studying the theoretical background or go to a conservatoire?
 I bet you could!
 But that would take a lot of time.
 Most of us work and don’t have that much time.

 Another way to become a good musician is by practicing one song, then another one, then another one and so on.
 As a cook you can learn to cook one dish, then the next and so on.
 You get the point.

 That is my approach!
 Every one of my articles covers a topic from the real-world.
-When you study it, you can apply to your own ideas.
+When you study it, you can apply the elements to your own ideas.

 My focus areas

 I am covering things in much more depth than you will typically find.
 And there has been a lot of positive feedback from my readers on this approach.
-On the highest level, I have focussed predominantly on two business models that have made for some of the most exciting start-ups and outsized lucrative returns:
+On the highest level, I have focussed predominantly on two business models that have made for some of the most exciting start-ups:

 Who am I?